 Oyster mushrooms are one of the easily available healthful ingredient that you must include in your weekly menu.
-It carries vital micronutrients and macronutrients, making it a functional food that heals and nurtures.
+It carries vital micro nutrients and macro nutrients.
+Oyster mushroom is a functional food that heals and nurtures the body.

 It is considered a delicacy in Japan and China.
 It is consumed as a soup, added to vegetables replacing pork or chicken, and stir-fried with soya sauce.
 In India, a variation of pale oyster mushroom is cooked with Indian spices as a side-dish.

 It carries a crunchy and fleshy texture that goes very well with the onions and tomatoes in this recipe.
 It is technically known as pleurotus ostreatus.
 Oyster is one of the top three commercially grown mushrooms across the world.

 Oyster Mushroom Nutrition

 It carries low calories, high fibre, significant proteins and antioxidants.

 - Antioxidants: It carries a wide variety of Antioxidants which protect and heal our body.